KarlFarrugiaIcon/OreillyKatas2023/README.md

 [ADR 15 - DDD with CQRS Pattern](/Resources/ADRs/ADR15-DDD-with-CQRS-pattern.md)

 ### Deployment Pipelines
 Deployment pipelines refer to an automated series of steps for deploying changes to the product.
-This is in line with the chosen idea to produce MVPs that increment on top of eachother with new features.
+This is in line with the chosen idea to produce MVPs that increment on top of each other with new features.
 It helps ensure consistent and reliable software delivery, void of human errors caused by mistakes in the deployment process.

 This practice is supplemented by CI/CD (Continuous Integration/Continuous Deployment):
 - CI: Frequent integration of code changes into a shared repository.